I-Fardeen/Data-Science-Repo/Reading Material/RNNs using Python.md

 Happy coding and modeling! 🚀📊
 ```

 This cheat sheet introduces Recurrent Neural Networks (RNNs) using Python and includes code examples for creating RNN models, addressing the vanishing gradient problem, working with LSTM and GRU architectures, text generation, time series prediction, and stock price prediction.
-It serves as a handy reference for getting started with RNNs in Python.